Updated on February 21st, 2023

-A web development retainer agreement is a contract between a web developer and their client in which the client pays a recurring fee in exchange for regular work.
+A web development retainer agreement is a contract between a web developer and their client in which the client pays an upfront fee in exchange for ongoing services.
 A well-drafted agreement will ensure the signing parties understand their rights and obligations before web development services begin.
-The document may be used for both parties to agree on the number of hours or tasks the web developer will guarantee in a specified timeframe, how much they will receive in compensation, and what services they will provide their client.
+The contract will document the work the developer will provide on retainer, their compensation, and the length of the agreement term.

 - SEO (Search Engine Optimization)